guglielmopiasenti/js-biglietto-treno-form/README.md

 2. Add more info on the web page describing price before discount; age and km indicated by the user.
 3. Validation
 4. Embellishing page with CSS.

+# Second part

+the program now gets more complex: the prompts must be turned into inputs always visible and the program should also ask the name of the passengere, so that later it can display it inside of a fake ticket fac-simile.

+## MILESTONE 1:

+We start by implementing the program without any aesthetics: using exclusively two inputs and a button (not stylized), we implement the specifications written above.
+The final response (or output) will also be written in the console.

+## MILESTONE 2:

+Only once milestone 1 is complete and functional will we create a form (not <form> tag) on ​​the page where the user can enter data and view the final calculation with the price.
+The data recap and the final price output will then be printed on the page (the price must be formatted with a maximum of two decimals, to indicate the cents on the price).

+## PROCEDURE

+1. I get the input elements from the DOM
+2.
+3.